stavsap/Jenkins-On-Docker/README.md

 ### Do the following:

-After setting up Docker Cloud with docker template using **localhost:5000/myjenkinsagent-jdk11**, add to docker template settings:
+After setting up Docker Cloud with docker template using **localhost:5000/myjenkinsagent-jdk11**, add to Docker template settings under "Container Settings":

 **User**: